robertseaton/os-blog/_posts/2011-11-01-x86-64-assembly-programming-hello-world.markdown

 4. **Writeback**

-    The final step, writeback, simply stoes the result of the execute step to some form of memory: a register or a memory address.
+    The final step, writeback, simply stores the result of the execute step to some form of memory: a register or a memory address.
 Not all instructions produce an output, some manipulate the program counter.
 These instructions are called jumps, and they facilitate stuff like loops, conditional statements, and function calls.

 ### Understanding Registers